samanthacabrera/array-sorting-visualizer/README.md

 ### Understanding the Algorithms

-Sorting algorithms are ways to arrange data in a specific order—usually ascending or descending.
+Sorting algorithms are ways to arrange data in a specific order.
 Each algorithm works differently and has its own strengths and weaknesses.
 This project includes five popular algorithms:

 </br>